 All of this just goes to show that wholesale protein powder is a pretty safe bet for your dropshipping store – rest assured that there’s plenty of demand for these types of products, especially online.

-Plant-Based Protein Powders Are Also Popular
+3. Plant-Based Wholesale Protein Powders Are Also Popular

 Plant-based (vegan) protein powders are also in high demand.
 In fact, plant-based protein products make up 38% of the total market share.